 - Duplicate expenses at fair market value (and have proof!)
 It’s not enough to just travel away from your tax home.
 Travel Nurses actually have to prove that they are duplicating expenses.
 Essentially, they are paying for their tax home and paying for housing at their new temporary residence.
 The most common circumstance is renting both places or owning a home and renting your second residence.
 (We’ll go into some of the less common ways later!)

 - Travel far enough away from your tax home that you actually need a second home (50 miles is a myth).
 There is no rule on mileage.
 Go back to why you are getting a housing stipend?
 You’re getting it because you’re being reimbursed for duplicate expenses that you have on an assignment.
 The rule is that you have to be far enough away that it requires you to sleep there, and you spend money on lodging.
 50 miles?
 Yes, some facilities or agencies may require you to be a certain distance because they are paying you a traveler rate (aka, the big bucks!), but this has nothing to do with the tax laws.
 AMN is a good example.
-In order to get the housing per diems from them, you must be 50 miles away from your tax home.
+To get the housing per diems from them, you must be 50 miles away from your tax home.
 That is their rule as an agency but it is not a rule of the tax laws.

 - Don’t abandon your tax home.
 Keep strong ties to where your tax home is!
 Go home at least 30 days a year.
 Joseph tells us this: “30 days is, by an extension of all sorts of IRS rulings, looked at as a baseline.
 You want to be home for about a month every year, and that doesn’t have to be at the same time.
 You can break it up.
 It’s actually more convincing to me if somebody comes home in between gigs or during gigs than just for Christmas…” Also, a few ways to prove you haven’t abandoned your home is by keeping your driver’s license, registration, insurance, and voter’s card there.
 Using your credit card while your home is smart too.